 For this, you can rent a wet vac to remove tracks of heavy stains and lingering urine odors in the carpet.
 Some vacuums will even do mattresses and couches.

-The way it works is pretty simple; the carpet-cleaning machine pushes clean water through your carpet, and then pulls out the dirty water.
-See?
-Simple.
+The way it works is pretty simple: the carpet-cleaning machine pushes clean water through your carpet and then pulls out the dirty water.
+Like I said, pretty simple.

 You can use an enzyme cleaner or vinegar at this point to scrub out what’s left of the stain and give it some time to dry completely.
 While you’re at it, you might as well clean the whole carpet so that it won’t look uneven.

 By all means, avoid using steam cleaners to remove urine odors from your carpet, as the heat will set the stain in the fibers for good.

 6. Pick up a Few Odor Fighting Candles

 Once you did everything you can, it’s time to sit back, dim the lights, and finish the job with a pet odor eliminator candle.
 You read right, a pet odor eliminator candle!

 You can get these candles in different fragrances (from Apple Cider to Pecan Pie to Pumpkin Spice), and they even include a pet odor neutralizer component to remove unpleasant smells.

 However, make sure they’re pet-safe and environmentally friendly, and use soy wax instead of paraffin.
 When you’re done with the candle, you can reuse the glass jar for your dog’s treats.

 On top of that, look for a full money-back satisfaction guarantee if for some reason you’re not happy with your purchase.

 What Not to Use to Remove Dog Urine Odor?

 Floor Cleaner.
 Floor cleaners are simply not enough.
 Even if you can’t notice it, your dog has a much stronger sense of smell, and can almost certainly still notice remnants of his urine on the floor.
 Floor cleaners for pets, though, are a different story.